 Then there's his breakthrough hit, "Cruel to Be Kind," which leads off the album.
 Co-written by Ian Gomm, also a former member of Brinsley Schwarz, the cut became Lowe's biggest hit, just missing the Top 10 in both the U.S. and U.K. (Gomm would have his own hit with "Hold On" later in 1979.)

 Repeat When Necessary was Edmunds' first charting album in the States, making it to No. 54; Labour of Lust slid up to No. 31, but didn't stay on the chart long.
 Rockpile would serve as the touring band for both artists during this period.

 Edmunds released one more record for Swan Song to fulfill his contract, which allowed Rockpile to sign as a band with Columbia.
 They released Seconds of Pleasure in 1980.
-Even though it didn’t include any hits, the album fared better than both Lowe’s and Edmunds’ solo LPs, checking in at No. 27.
-Problems between the two frontmen caused the band to splinter a year later, leaving just the one album under the moniker.
+Even though it didn't include any hits, the album fared better than both Lowe's and Edmunds' solo LPs, checking in at No. 27.
+Problems between the two frontmen caused the band to splinter a year later, leaving just their official Rockpile discography at just one.